-Traffic offenses are painful in terms of time and money, leading to increased insurance rates and wasted time at the courthouse.
-You may consider just paying your ticket to avoid the hassle altogether.
-DO NOT pay any speeding or traffic ticket without first speaking to our office.
-By paying your ticket you are admitting guilt and will face an automatic increase to your insurance premium.
-Why admit guilt when you can hire our office to handle this matter for as little as $99 per ticket?
+Traffic offenses can be painful in terms of time and money, and may lead to increased insurance rates and wasted time at the courthouse.
+You might consider just paying your ticket to avoid the hassle altogether.
+DO NOT pay any speeding or traffic ticket without first consulting an attorney.
+By paying your ticket you could be admitting guilt and may face an automatic increase to your insurance premium.
+Why admit guilt when you can hire our office to handle this matter for as little as $99 per ticket?*

-Our dedicated attorneys deal with traffic matters like yours every day and can argue to have your ticket reduced or even dismissed altogether.
+Our dedicated attorneys deal with traffic matters like yours every day and can argue to have your ticket reduced or possibly dismissed altogether.
 This means your insurance premium may not even be impacted.

 Fighting your ticket on your own would likely mean taking a day off work to attend court - then you face the hurdle of negotiating with the District Attorney.
 Instead of wasting your time, we will appear on your behalf and handle your ticket without you ever setting foot in a courtroom.*

 If you have received a citation, call our office (1-919-200-0822) for a free consultation regarding how best to handle your matter.
 We can advise you on the potential outcomes of your case depending on the county where the offense occurred, and can recommend actions that may lighten the effects of your offense.